 - Attribute - Select an attribute that you want the embedded data field to map to.
 You may want to set up a custom attribute for this on the Manage Attributes page.

 - Embedded data type - There are a number of different formats for embedded data depending on the file format of the image and the device used to create the image.
 Each format has a different set of fields, so you will need to know the format of the field you are interested in and specify it here.
+(Not sure what the type is?
+Read this article for help.)

 - Mapping direction - Select 'Upload' if you want the system to copy an embedded data value into an attribute value when you upload the image.
 Select 'Download' if you want the system to copy an attribute value into an embedded data field when you download the image.